kyragolightly/Geospatial-Fundamentals-in-QGIS/README.md

 **Windows:**

 1. You have the option to either install the standalone version of QGIS or install it in OSGeo4W.

-  a.
-For new users, the **standalone version** is recommended.
+* For new users, the **standalone version** is recommended.

 2. If you’re using the standalone version:

-a.
-Go to the [download page](https://qgis.org/en/site/forusers/download.html) and either download the 32bit or 64bit version of QGIS.
+* Go to the [download page](https://qgis.org/en/site/forusers/download.html) and either download the 32bit or 64bit version of QGIS.

-b.
-Select the Long Term Stable Release!
+* Select the Long Term Stable Release!

 3. If you’re using the OSGeo4W version:

-a.
-Go to the [download page](https://qgis.org/en/site/forusers/download.html) and either download the 32bit or 64bit version of OSGeor4W installer.
+* Go to the [download page](https://qgis.org/en/site/forusers/download.html) and either download the 32bit or 64bit version of OSGeor4W installer.

-b.
-Select *Desktop Express Install* and install the latest version of QGIS.
+* Select *Desktop Express Install* and install the latest version of QGIS.
-* If you want the long term release, select *Advanced Install* and select *qgis-ltr-full* or *qgis-ltr*.
+> If you want the long term release, select *Advanced Install* and select *qgis-ltr-full* or *qgis-ltr*.
-* There’s also an option to install the development version.
+> There’s also an option to install the development version.

 **Mac:**